 There are multiple ventilation ports with full YKK zippers for durability and adjustability.
 Armor protection comes from both external TPU reinforcement on the knees, as well as internal knee and hip armor pockets for your personal choice of the armor type you’d like.

-This starts with full 1.3mm premium bovine leather, with a lot of perforation on the thighs.
+The main leather chassis is constructed 1.3 mm premium bovine leather, with a lot of perforation on the thighs.
 Leather accordion panels over the knees allow for comfort, and an extended rear waist construction makes sure that the tailbone and spine are covered in the case of a slide.
 Where the airflow comes in is through the stretch panels at the groin and inner thigh, as well as on parts of the calf.
 These stretch zones, made of polyamides, are rated 600D on their own.

 Kneel pucks allow for some full-lean apexes to be clipped without damage to your pants, and are of Alpinestars’ high durability GP-R construction.
-Nucleon CE level 1 knee armor is included, with pockets for optional hip armor.
+CE level 1 knee armor is included, with pockets for optional hip armor.
 If you have a Missile Air jacket, of any version, the pants will also zip together with that to form a race suit.

 The downside to a lot of motorcycle protective gear is that while it does protect the rider, it also heats up the rider.
 For this reason, mesh gear was developed, and REAX has one of the most affordable sets of mesh pants with the best protection with the Alta Mesh pants.